 Can I mount the UNVR vertically or upside-down?

-We have not tested either of these rack orientations, so neither are recommended.
+We have not tested either of these rack orientations, so neither is recommended.